simonmichael/hledger_site/src/faq.md

 (After checking for a pre-existing rules file in examples/csv/ in the hledger repo.)
 If possible, add your new rules file to that directory and send a pull request.

-### When importing CSV from two bank accounts, how do I avoid duplicate entries for a transfer between them ?
+### When importing CSV from two bank accounts, and there's a transfer between them, how do I avoid duplicate entries ?

 You can have one of the rules files skip that transaction.
 Eg if you have checking and savings CSVs, in savings.csv.rules you might have a rule like